 Assessment of Tuition and Fees Based on Registration Changes in Full or Part-Time Status

-Tuition and fees will be adjusted for students that go above or below the nine-credit assessment cut-off during the add/drop period at the beginning of the semester.
+Tuition and fees will be adjusted for students that go above or below the full-time credit assessment cut-off during the add/drop period at the beginning of the semester.
 The specific dates are listed in the appropriate online class schedule.
 After this deadline, there is no adjustment in tuition and fees if students withdraw from any portion of the courses for which they are registered.

-All students admitted to a graduate degree program are required to be continuously enrolled in their degree programs in the fall and spring semesters.
+All students admitted to a graduate degree program are required to be continuously enrolled in their degree program in the fall and spring semesters.
 This policy applies from the time of first enrollment through the graduation term.
 Students should contact their advisor if they do not plan to register for at least one credit of course work or research.
 Students graduating in summer term are required to be registered for at least one credit or Continuous Registration (CR).
 Students registering for CR will be assessed a fee for each semester of CR registration.
 If Continuous Registration is added on or after the first day of the term, a $50 late registration charge will be applied.
 See Special Fees.

 Students enrolled for Continuous Registration in any term may not be considered enrolled full time for the purposes of, for example, financial aid, student loans, visas, or employment.
 Moreover, to receive full privileges for the summer term, students must be enrolled either in the summer or for the following fall term.